History of Poland (1918–1939): Boundaries

 Most Polish leaders of that period wanted to create a larger Polish state; one optimal plan, dating back to the Paris Peace Conference, included the incorporation of East Prussia and the German city of Königsberg being placed in a customs union with Poland.
 At the same time, the exact boundaries of the former Polish–Lithuanian Commonwealth were not desired, though mentioned as an opening gambit by Roman Dmowski.
 Much of this land had been controlled by the Russian Empire since the Partitions of Poland and its inhabitants were struggling to create their own states (such as Ukraine, Belarus, and the Baltics: Lithuania, Latvia, Estonia).
 The Polish leadership did not aim to restore the nation to its 17th-century boundaries.
 Opinions varied among Polish politicians as to how much of the territory a new, Polish-led state should contain and what form it should take.
 Józef Piłsudski advocated a democratic, Polish-led federation of independent states — while Roman Dmowski leader of the Endecja movement represented by the National Democratic Party, set his mind on a more compact Poland composed of ethnic Polish or 'polonizable' territories.

-To the southwest, Poland and Czechoslovakia contested boundary disputes (see: Zaolzie).
+To the southwest, Poland and Czechoslovakia contested boundary disputes (see: Trans-Olza).
 More ominously, an embittered Germany begrudged any territorial loss to its new eastern neighbor.
 The December 27, 1918 Great Poland Uprising liberated Greater Poland.
 The 1919 Treaty of Versailles settled the German-Polish borders in the Baltic region.
 The port city of Danzig (Gdańsk), with a majority German population and Polish minority was declared a free city independent of Germany, and became a bone of contention for decades.
 Allied arbitration divided the ethnically mixed and highly coveted industrial and mining district of Upper Silesia between Germany and Poland, with Poland receiving the smaller in size, but a more industrialized eastern section in 1922, after series of three Silesian Uprisings.